 Bats in China

-When you think of bats, Halloween, horror movies, and spooky caves may be the first things that pop into your head.
+When you think of bats, Halloween, horror movies, and spooky caves may be the first things that pop into your head—not necessarily good luck charms.
 But in Chinese culture, these nocturnal winged creatures are far from scary; they’re actually a symbol of happiness and good fortune.
 In fact, the Chinese characters for “bat” are homonyms for “fortune” or “blessings.”
 A painting or tapestry with five red bats will give you an extra dose of good luck.
 Red signifies joy and the five bats represent the “Five Blessings”—health, longevity, love of virtue, prosperity, and a peaceful death—which are paramount in Chinese culture.
 In face, Chinese mothers used to often sew small bat-shaped buttons made out of jade on their newborn’s caps to bestow a long, healthy life on them.
 If you can’t find some bat artwork, try stealing these secrets from people who seem naturally prone to good luck.

 Acorns in England